vcri

 DEPARTMENT OF VETERINARY PARASITOLOGY

 The Department of Veterinary Parasitology was established in the year 1985 with the staff sanction of one Professor, three Associate Professors, two Assistant Professors and two attendants.
-This department was one among the eight disciplines recognised to offer post graduate programme in the year 1993 and subsequently it began to offer doctoral programme from 2006 onwards.
-So far a total of 16 students have completed their M.V.Sc and 2 students have acquired Ph.D degree from this department.
-Under MSVE 2016, undergraduate courses are offered in the third year of B.V.Sc & AH curriculum.
-Besides, this department has been offering PG diploma in Acaro- Entomology since 2014, so far 3 students have passed out.
-As for the research front, this department has operated 16 research projects funded by Govt. of Tamil Nadu, DBT- BBSRC (Indo-UK collaboration), DST, Indian Immunologicals and private agencies etc. In order to give more thrust to research, this department has established a separate Post Graduate laboratory with all modern equipment to carry out molecular study and experimental animal house for animal experimentation.
+This department was one among of the eight disciplines recognized to offer post graduate programme in the year 1993 and subsequently it began to offer doctoral programme from 2006 onwards.
+So far a total of 19 and 15 students had completed their M.V.Sc. and Ph.D degree respectively from this department.
+Under MSVE’2016, undergraduate courses are being offered regularly in the third year of B.V.Sc. & A.H. curriculum.
+Besides, this department has been offering PG Diploma in Acaro-Entomology since 2014 and so far 3 students had passed out.
+As far as the research front, this department had operated 17 research projects funded by Govt. of Tamil Nadu, DBT- BBSRC (Indo-UK collaboration), DST, NIF, Indian Immunologicals and various private agencies and etc. In order to give more thrust to research, this department had established a Post graduate laboratory with all modern equipments to carry out molecular research and an experimental animal house for animal experimentation.

 Objectives